Our love for Italian gelato is infinite. Check out our picks for the five gelaterias that serve the best gelato in Verona Italy.

 Gelateria Ponte Pietra is located at Via Ponte Pietra, 13, 37121 Verona VR, Italy.

-The only Verona gelateria awarded ‘three cones’ by Gambero Rosso, Zeno Gelato e Cioccolato takes pride in crafting gelato with ingredients procured from local farmers, cheesemakers and winemakers.
+The only Verona gelateria awarded ‘three cones’ by Gambero Rosso at the time of our most recent visit, Zeno Gelato e Cioccolato takes pride in crafting gelato with ingredients procured from local farmers, cheesemakers and winemakers.
 Yes, winemakers.

 Though we were tempted by the gelateria’s simple flavors like milk cream and its exotic flavors like peanut salt and beer, we couldn’t resist eating gelato featuring the Veneto’s king of wines.
 With this in mind, we shared a cup of creamy gelato made with pears, cherries and, of course, Amarone wine.